Shreya Ghoshal: Popularity and media image

 Ghoshal is also known for her style and fashion sense.
 Ghoshal has said that she has been offered acting roles which she has declined, citing her lack of interest in it.
 In 2013, the UK-based newspaper Eastern Eye placed her forty-third in their "50 Sexiest Asian Women" list.
+In 2015, John Cranley, the Mayor of the City of Cincinnati also honoured her by proclaiming 24 July 2015 as "Shreya Ghoshal Day of Entertainment and Inspiration" in Cincinnati.
 In 2015, it placed her seventh in their "Greatest 20 Bollywood Playback Singers" list.
-In 2021 and 2022, Ghoshal was placed at fifth and seventh rank respectively in Eastern Eyes "Top 50 Asian Celebrities" list.
-She was the highest ranked singer in both the years.
+Ghoshal was listed in Eastern Eye's "Top 50 Asian Celebrities" list in 2021 at fifth place, and in 2022 and 2023 at seventh place.
+She was the top-ranked singer each year.
+In 2023, India Today featured her in their listing of the 100 most powerful women of India.
+In 2024, Film Companion featured her in their Power List of Music.
 She was listed third among the "Top Ten Hottest Female Bollywood Lead Singers" by MensXP.com, an Indian lifestyle website for men.

 Ghoshal is active on social media.
 She is the sixth most liked Indian personality on Facebook and 47th most followed Indian personality on Twitter, according to the statistics of Socialbakers.
 She is among the top ten most searched Indian singers on Google Search.
 In March 2017, she became the first Indian singer to have a wax figure of her made for the display in the Indian wing of Madame Tussauds Museum in Delhi.
+In 2023, Ghoshal was selected as one of the 'Grand Jury' members of the 54th edition of the International Film Festival of India.

+During her 2024 "All Hearts Tour" in the United States, the City of Austin, Texas mayor Kirk Watson proclaimed June 15, 2024, as the "Shreya Ghoshal Day" for connecting the South Asian diaspora in the city to their homeland through her music.
+The singer took her Instagram handle to express her joy and gratitude among fans.